Unified Breakdown Analysis for Byzantine Robust Gossip: Background

-{\begin{definition} For any $\mumin\geq 0$ and $b\in \mathbb N$, we define the class of graphs \end{definition} In other words, we introduce a subset of all possible graphs, partitioning in terms of (i) their algebraic connectivity, that is restricted to be larger than a minimal value $\mumin$, and (ii) the maximal number of Byzantine neighbors of a honest node, that is restricted to be smaller than $b$.}
+\end{definition} In other words, we introduce a subset of all possible graphs, partitioning in terms of (i) the second smallest eigenvalue of the honest subgraph, (a.k.a. the \textit{algebraic connectivity}), that is restricted to be larger than a minimal value $\mumin$, and (ii) the maximal weight of Byzantines in the neighborhood of an honest node, which is restricted to be smaller than $b$.

-{ One should read~\Cref{def:gamma_class} as a sparse graph extension of the standard \emph{``there are at most $b$ byzantine nodes and at least $|\H|$ honest ones''}, which now involves the relative positions of Byzantine and honest nodes in the graph.
-For given $b$ and $\mumin \geq 0$, depending on the location of the Byzantine nodes, a given graph topology can either fall in $\Gamma_{\mumin, b}$ (if Byzantine nodes are ``well-spread''), or not (if they are adversarially chosen). }
+Note that if all edges are equally weighted ($\w_{ij} = \omega$), then $b(i) = |n_\B(i)|\cdot \omega$, and (ii) boils down to upper bounding the number of Byzantines in the neighborhood of honest nodes by $f := b\cdot \omega^{-1}$.
+Hence, ~\Cref{def:gamma_class} is an extension of the standard \emph{``there are at most $f$ byzantine nodes among the $|\B|+|\H|$ nodes''} to the setting of arbitrary connected graphs.
+We point out that this class of graphs depends on the spectral properties \emph{of the honest subgraph}, meaning that for a given communication network, these properties change depending on the location of Byzantine failures, and the associated graph can either fall within $\Gamma_{\mumin,b}$ if Byzantines are ``well spread'', or not, e.g. if they are adversarially chosen.

-\textbf{Approximate Average Consensus.} The average consensus problem consists in finding the average of $m$ vectors locally held by nodes.
-Average consensus is a specific case of \cref{eq:finite_sum_on_honest} obtained by taking $f_i(\vx)=\|\vx - \vy_i\|^2$.
-Because of adversarial attacks, some \emph{bias} is introduced by Byzantine nodes during aggregation steps, so only an \textit{approximate} solution of the average of honest nodes vector $\overline{\vy}_{\H} := |\H|^{-1}\sum_{i \in \H}\vy_i$ can be expected.
-Thus, in the centralized setting, the variance between honest nodes is reduced to 0 (consensus is reached in one step), at the cost of some bias.
-In the decentralized setting (gossip), exact consensus is not possible: in this case, we aim for \emph{reducing the variance}, still at the cost of some bias.
-The guarantees we give in~\Cref{sec:convergence_results} exactly reflect this trade-off: they quantify how much variance reduction is obtained at each step, and at the cost of what bias.
-Note that variance reduction here is to be understood as how different the parameters of the various nodes are, and is not directly linked with the variance of stochastic gradients.
-We now introduce the $ \alpha$-robustness of a communication algorithm on a graph.
+\textbf{Approximate Average Consensus.} The average consensus problem consists in finding the average of vectors locally held by honest nodes $(\vx_i)_{i\in \H}$.
+It is a specific case of \Cref{eq:finite_sum_on_honest} obtained by considering $f_i(\vx)=\|\vx - \vx_i\|^2$.
+Due to adversarial attacks only an \textit{approximate} estimate of the average of honest nodes vector $\overline{\vx}_{\H}:= |\H|^{-1}\sum_{i \in \H}\vx_i$ can be reached \citep{karimireddy2020byzantine}.
+We therefore introduce the following criterion to assess the robustness of a communication algorithm.